How to Understand Rabbit Body Language

 Understanding Bunny Body Language Can Improve Your Bond

-While rabbits may not display emotions in obvious ways, their body language offers valuable insights into their wellbeing.
+While rabbits may not display emotions in obvious ways, their body language offers valuable insights into their well-being.
 By observing subtle cues like posture, ear movements, and behaviour, rabbit owners can better understand their pet's emotional state, whether they're happy, stressed, or unwell.

 Everypaw Rabbit Insurance